Pylons/pyramid_mailer/README.rst

 This package includes:

-1. Wrapping the low-level Python ``email`` library with an easy-to-use API, which includes attachments and mulipart content.
+1. Wrapping the low-level Python ``email`` library with an easy-to-use API, which includes attachments and multipart content.

 2. Sending emails immediately or add to a ``maildir`` queue.